-The defendant admitted medical negligence at an early stage, but disputed the effects of the surgery.
-Following expert evidence however, our client successfully settled her claim for £350,000 six months before trial.
+The defendant admitted medical negligence at an early stage but disputed the effects of the surgery.
+Following expert evidence, however, our client successfully settled her claim for £350,000 six months before trial.

 Leg ulcer claim | £75,000 settlement

 Mr C received compensation following the mismanagement of a leg ulcer by practice nurses.
 As a result of medical negligence, the infection in our client’s leg ulcers spread to his artificial knee joint, causing it to be removed.
-Our client settled for £75,000 two months before trial.
+Our client settled for £75,000 two months before the trial.

 Cardiac arrest following delayed diagnosis of a sigmoid volvulus | £20,000 settlement

 Mr X, a 28-year-old man, died from a cardiac arrest following a delayed diagnosis of a sigmoid volvulus in September 2014.
 Following an out of court settlement, the claimant, Mr X’s father Mr C, received £20,000.

 On 21 September 2014, Mr C took his son Mr X, who had an autistic-type disability, to see the defendant out-of-hours GP (Mr D) as X had been suffering abdominal pain for two days, which had not been relieved by over-the-counter medication.